-Since the sparsity constraint counts the number of non-zero components which renders the problem non-convex, the $\ell_1$ norm was suggested as a convex relaxation dating back to Lasso~\cite{tibshirani1996regression} and basis pursuit~\cite{chen1998atomic}.
-The difference is that Lasso looks for an $\ell_1$ norm constrained solution that minimizes the residual while the principle of basis pursuit is to find a signal with minimal $\ell_1$ norm that fits the observation data.
-In~\cite{candes2005decoding}, a detailed analysis on the sparse recovery performance of basis pursuit was carried out.
-Another popular sparse estimator in the high-dimensional statistics is the Dantzig selector~\cite{candes2007dantzig} which, instead of constraining the $\ell_2$ residual of the linear model, penalizes the maximum magnitude of the gradient.
+Since the sparsity constraint counts the number of non-zero components which renders the problem non-convex, the $\ell_1$-norm was suggested as a convex relaxation dating back to basis pursuit~\cite{chen1998atomic,donoho2008fast} and Lasso~\cite{tibshirani1996regression}.
+The difference is that Lasso looks for an $\ell_1$-norm constrained solution that minimizes the residual while the principle of basis pursuit is to find a signal with minimal $\ell_1$-norm that fits the observation data. \cite{candes2005decoding} carried out a detailed analysis on the recovery performance of basis pursuit.
+Another popular estimator in the high-dimensional statistics is the Dantzig selector~\cite{candes2007dantzig} which, instead of constraining the residual of the linear model, penalizes the maximum magnitude of the gradient.
 From a computational perspective, both basis pursuit and Dantzig selector can be solved by linear programming, while Lasso is formulated as a quadratic problem.
-Interestingly, under the RIP condition or the uniform uncertainty assumption~\cite{candes2006robust}, a series of work showed that exact sparse recovery by $\ell_1$ minimization is possible as soon as the observation noise vanishes~\cite{candes2005decoding,candes2008restricted,wainwright2009sharp,cai2010new,foucart2012sparse,chandrasekaran2012convex}.
+Interestingly, under the RIP condition or the uniform uncertainty assumption~\cite{candes2006robust}, a series of work showed that exact recovery by convex programs is possible as soon as the observation noise vanishes~\cite{candes2005decoding,candes2008restricted,wainwright2009sharp,cai2010new,foucart2012sparse}.